cscorley/dissertation/chapters/3_method/1_approach.md

 are changesets and the unseen documents are the source code entities of the snapshot.

-Hence, we train a topic model on the changeset corpus and use the model to index the snapshot corpus.
+We train a topic model on the changeset corpus and use the model to index the snapshot corpus.
 Note that we never construct an index of the changeset documents used to train the model.
 We only use the changesets to continuously update the topic model and only use the snapshot for indexing.